-We have underwriting processes to undertake an environmental risk assessment of relevant General Insurance customers in the high-risk industries.
+We review the climate risk profile of relevant General Insurance customers in the high-risk industries.
 The risk criteria may include the i) level of greenhouse gas emissions, ii) vulnerability to extreme weather events, and iii) linkages to unsustainable energy practices, deforestation and pollution.